shivam-sunita-puri/TIYA/README.md

 Heart rate data for each participant will be taken for one hour (during which they will be asked to relax or take a nap for the first 30 minutes [RHR - Resting heart rate] and perform the task as a practice session of the main experiment for the last 30 minutes [AHR - Active Heart Rate]) to determine their average resting heart rate for these two conditions.

 Then, after a break of 20 minutes each participant will perform a battery of standardized cognitive tests such as SART, Flankers and Posner’s Cueing while listening to beats which are either in tune with their average RHR, AHR or a random frequency beat across three randomized blocks, each with a duration of 30 minutes.
 After each block, the participants will report on a subjective 5 point scale about their experience.

+### Datasets:
+healthy control data stored in ./healthy controls n = 34
+Each pickle file contains the raw heart rate of a single participant recorded on their wearable device (Fitbit, any model).
+Contained within each file is a dataframe with two columns: timestamp and value.
+Timestamps are UNIX timestamps (milliseconds from epoch in UTC).
+Values are estimated beats per minute (BPM).

 Roles & Tasks Requried to complete the project
 -----------------------------------------------